 Asking for help can be a little daunting if you aren't feeling yourself, but it's a relatively simple process.
 This step-by-step guide will give you a brief overview of the process and what to expect from DAPL, so you don't feel overwhelmed by the unknown.

-DAPL will contact you to arrange your counselling sessions at a suitable location with one of our qualified practitioners.
+DAPL will contact you to arrange your counselling sessions at a suitable location with one of our qualified practitioners. sessions can also be access online or via telephone.

 Most clients who access our counselling service have weekly sessions lasting for a duration up to fifty minutes.
 This is called the therapeutic hour.